Racist, Pro-Trump Zoombombers Invade Rep's Virtual Meeting With Newtown Residents

-Racist infiltrators disrupted a virtual town hall organized by the re-election campaign of Rep. Jahana Hayes, the first Black woman to represent Connecticut in Congress, on Monday.
+Racist infiltrators disrupted a virtual town hall organized by the reelection campaign of Rep. Jahana Hayes, the first Black woman to represent Connecticut in Congress, on Monday.

 In a blog post on Medium, Hayes wrote that her campaign had organized a series of listening sessions with constituents via videoconferencing software Zoom.
-Three of the meetings on Monday went off without a hitch, but the fourth with residents of Newtown was targeted in what Hayes described as “six minutes of vile, disgusting, dare I say deplorable, hate” that began with a man stating “shut up N-word” on the call.
+Three of the meetings on Monday went off without a hitch, but the fourth, with residents of Newtown, was targeted in what Hayes described as “six minutes of vile, disgusting, dare I say deplorable, hate” that began with a man stating “shut up N-word” on the call.
 Her communications staff quickly ejected the user, Hayes wrote, but another continued to harass the representative and her constituents.

 “Only this time it’s the N-word on a loop set to music,” Hayes wrote in the blog.
 “This participant is also muted and removed from the meeting.
 This is repeated by two more people, clearly a coordinated effort.
 Six minutes of vile, disgusting, dare I say deplorable, hate—and I am on full display as I process, in real time, what is happening.”